 Georgia's Move-Over Law, Ga.
-Code §40-6-16, was enacted in July 2016 and requires motorists traveling in the lane adjacent to the shoulder to move over one lane (or reduce speed) when emergency and utility vehicles are stopped on the side of the highway and operating in an official capacity.
+Code §40-6-16, was enacted in July 2016 and requires motorists travelling in in the lane adjacent to the shoulder to move-over one lane (or reduce speed) when emergency and utility vehicles are stopped on the side of the highway and operating in an official capacity.
 These vehicles include all first responders, utility vehicles, Department of Transportation vehicles, wreckers, and Highway Emergency Response Operator (HERO) units tending to a motor vehicle crash incident.

-According to AAA-Georgia 14, each year, there are nearly 350 roadside fatalities (people struck and fatally injured outside a disabled vehicle).
+According to AAA-Georgia14, each year there are nearly 350 roadside fatalities (people struck and fatally injured outside a disabled vehicle).
 Additionally, AAA-Georgia reports that nearly one out of every four drivers are unaware of the Move Over laws in Georgia.
 While the focus of the Move-Over Law has remained on emergency vehicles, the risk of attending a stopped or disabled vehicle on the roadside is significant for all road users.
-These road users include motorists (or pedestrians) on the roadside who are attending to a disabled or stopped vehicle-changing a tire, refueling gas, or attending another vehicle repair need.
+These road users by include motorist (or pedestrians) on roadside that are attending a disabled or stopped vehicle-changing a tire, refueling gas, or attending another vehicle repair need.